for loom (music), poetry, or Likely general, please scroll to bottom of this page

-Loom is the Toronto-based project of Brooke Manning since 2009.
+Loom is the Toronto-based project of Brooke Manning since 2011.
 A death doula and community driven artist & poet, Brooke creates music from the same place that informs her death service and personal practice.
 Writing often but performing infrequently, she is motivated by a deliberate slow cultivation of life, self, service, and the understanding that all expression is rooted in both fear and love.
-Comparisons to Low, Julie Dorion, and Mazzy Star.
-She has opened for Beverly Glenn Copeland, Godspeed You Black Emperor!, Kaki King, and The Microphones, to name a few.
-Whether she performs solo or with rotating band members [Leah Goldstein (July Talk), Kyla Charter, Norah Sadava, Dani Nash (July Talk), Julie Title, and Lana Leprich] her purposely circuitous and deliberate plucking and vocals draw a slow strength from that very place most people run from.
-Her new live ep ‘rarefied air’ will be released April 23rd 2024 through Tibet Street Records.
+She believes in vulnerability as strength and the archetype of the warrior, the clown, the oracle, the seer, unafraid, ever open to the heroines journey.
+She’d been compared to Low, Julie Dorion, Mazzy Star, and Thom Yorke “without any trace of pretension”.
+She has most recently opened for Beverly Glenn Copeland, Godspeed You Black Emperor!, Kaki King and The Microphones.
+Whether she performs solo or with rotating band members of dear friends accompaning her through vocal harmonies and very slight minimal intuitive percussion - primarily Leah Fay (July Talk + films Diamond Tongues +upcoming), Kyla Charter (Patrick Watson, Alessia Cara), Julie Title (singer songwriter), Dani Nash (July Talk, Andy Shauf, Sarah Harmer, Fefe Dobson) - her purposely circuitous and deliberate plucking and vocals draw a slow strength from the very place most people run from.
+Her new live ep ‘rarefied air’ was released April 23rd 2024 through Tibet Street Records with her long-awaited second full length album arriving late 2025.

 “…a minimalist strumming style to say the least, with an absolutely beautiful, haunting voice.
 In a way, she struck me as a bit of a female Thom Yorke, except without any trace of pretension.”